Find your ski / ride level

 Advanced - Expert

-Level 7 Skis parallel on all groomed black runs.
+Level 7 Skis parallel on all groomed blue runs.
 Skis with good technique in most terrain and snow conditions.
-Expanding skills into bumps and powder.
+Expanding skills into black terrain, bumps, and powder.
 Makes short turns with upper and lower body separation.
 Goal; become confident in pivoting the skis.

 Level 8 Confident in bumps and trees on more difficult blue/black terrain.
 Comfortable on and off piste.
 Changes tactics to match more difficult terrain, Center of mass consistently moves down hill.
 Goal; ski on double black slopes.